 7. The Rise and Fall of Ziggy Stardust and the Spiders from Mars - David BowieWithout being seen as pure posthumous recognition, Bowie really does deserve huge praise for the impact he had on music.
 Both Jay-Z and Madonna say he influenced their sound!
 He had numerous alter-egos, but none so iconic as Ziggy Stardust.
 This concept album introduced the world to a whole new sound and vision, taking glam-rock mainstream.
-Personally, Starman is one of my favorite songs of all time!
+Personally, Starman is one of my favourite songs of all time!

 8. 1989 - Taylor SwiftShe’s taken country global and made it mainstream in America again.
 She’s broken records, clutched multiple Grammy’s and side-eyed Kanye.
 No-one can deny the tour-de-force that is Miss Swift.
 Her simple, effective and relatable lyrics, combined with the perfect toe-tapping tunes, mean that girls around the world flocked to her in their millions.
 With this record, she changed the way musicians get paid, and now only works with specific streaming sites, namely Apple Music.
 I’ll be honest, I’m not particularly a fan - but whenever I hear a Swifty song, I just can’t seem to “shake it off. #Sorrynotsorry!